 During the placement, the mentor teacher and supervisor are to complete the relevant assessment forms.
-Please see Reporting and Assessment earlier in this Handbook for more information.
+Please see Reporting and Assessment earlier in this Handbook for more Curtin University Professional Experience Handbook MTeach Secondary

 All placements are attached to a theory unit that has other assessable components in addition to the Professional Experience placement.
 The second Professional Experience placement is associated with the unit: